 Cloud migration security

 Security: If you’re running a business, you need to be serious about security.
-When you view security fundamentals, it makes it easy to view it through the lens of operation, prevention, detection, and response.
+When you view cloud security fundamentals, it makes it easy to view it through the lens of operation, prevention, detection, and response.
 The good thing with cloud is that you don’t need to worry about security “of” the cloud i.e., physical security, infrastructure security, host operating system, and virtualization.
 AWS shares what they call the shared responsibility model in which the customer is responsible for security “in” the cloud.
 A customer’s responsibility of security “in” the cloud differs based on the AWS service(s) they choose to use.

 In addition, cloud providers all have an access management tool.
 Like the AWS Identity and Access Management (IAM) service which is used by customers to setup permissions.
 Typically, you will already have an on-premises identity store (like a Microsoft Active Directory) which you will want to extend for cloud use through identity federation.
 All cloud providers have established design patterns for connecting (or “trusting”) your on-premises identity store to your cloud resources.
 These will form the primitives of operation and prevention.